Young Fathers Employment Program

 The program is designed in partnership with the Caroline County Public Schools Office of Minority Achievement and will host Parenting Classes at the Caroline County Social Services Building: 300 Market Street, Denton, Maryland.
 In collaboration with the Caroline County Parents as Partners Program, the Young Fathers Employment Program anticipates working with Mid-Shore Pro Bono,

-Inc. This will assist us in helping non-custodial parents with legal representation to address: Housing, Foreclosure Assistance, Family Law, Debt Assistance and other legal matters.
+Inc. This will assist us in helping non-custodial parties with legal representation to address: Housing, Foreclosure Assistance, Family Law, Debt Assistance and other legal matters.

 In addition, the Young Fathers Program partners with the Recovery Outreach System Care Team (ROSC), The Homeless ID Project, WRAP (Wellness Recovery Action Plan) System and the Chesapeake College ACE (Accelerating Connections to Employment Program to provide much-needed services to fathers.